Civil and Environmental Engineering

 The interdisciplinary Graduate Certificate in Underground Construction and Tunnel Engineering (UCTE) is comprised of the three signature courses listed below.
 The two anchor courses teach UCTE in hard rock and soft ground while the remaining course teaches construction management principles.

-Applicants for the certificate are required to have an undergraduate degree in science or engineering, with geotechnical and mechanics of materials coursework, to be admitted into the Certificate program.
-Students working toward the UCTE Graduate Certificate are required to successfully complete 10 credits, as detailed below.
-The courses taken for the Graduate Certificate can be used towards a Master’s or PhD degree at Mines.
+Applicants for the certificate are required to have an undergraduate degree in science or engineering, with geotechnical and mechanics of materials coursework, to be admitted into the certificate program.
+Students working toward the UCTE graduate certificate are required to successfully complete 10 credits, as detailed below.
+The courses taken for the graduate certificate can be used towards a master’s or PhD degree at Mines.

 CEEN523UNDERGROUND CONSTRUCTION ENGINEERING IN SOFT GROUND4.0